 Information contained on the electoral roll is not available from the electoral office in an electronic form, but candidates or political parties may request an electronic listing of resident electors from the Electoral Commission (provided the criteria of section 114 of the Electoral Act 1993 are met).
-An application form is required to be completed, and these are available upon request from the Electoral Commission.
+An application form is required to be completed, and these are available upon request from the Electoral Commission (data@elections.govt.nz).

-Note however that elector details for the area a candidate is standing for only will be provided, and this data is unable to be passed on to any third-party and must be used for election purposes.
+Note however that only elector details for the area a candidate is standing for will be provided, and this data is unable to be passed on to any third-party and must be used for election purposes.

-With regard to a listing of non-resident ratepayer electors, a candidate may purchase mailing labels and/or postal address lists from the electoral office.
+With regard to a listing of non-resident ratepayer electors, a candidate may purchase electronic postal address lists from the electoral office.

 Candidates or candidate scrutineers may request, before the close of voting, a listing of names of persons from whom voting documents have been returned.
 Such a request can be supplied in either hardcopy or electronic copy, and a reasonable charge will be made for this.
-[Section 68 (6) Local Electoral Act 2001].
+[Section 68 (6) Local Electoral Act 2001]

-Voting and special voting - Pōti me te pōti motuhake
+Voting and special voting - Pooti me te pooti motuhake

-The three-week voting period is Friday 16 September to noon Saturday 8 October 2022.
-Voting packs are posted to electors from Friday 16 September 2022.
-Special votes are available to those who have not received an ordinary vote during the voting period.
+The voting period is now just over four weeks (from Tuesday 9 September to noon Saturday 11 October 2025).

+Voting packs are posted to electors from Tuesday 9 September 2025.

+Special votes are available to those who have not received an ordinary vote during the voting period, or who register on the electoral roll after 1 August 2025.